Accurate Benchmarking

 A standard, qualitative approach

-A straightforward way to set up a benchmark()
+A straightforward way to set up a benchmark() utility could look something

 like this: